SALib/SALib/README.md

 **Contributors:** [Jon Herman](https://github.com/jdherman), [Matt Woodruff](https://github.com/matthewjwoodruff), [Fernando Rios](https://github.com/zoidy), [Dan Hyams](https://github.com/dhyams)

-#### Create a parameter file
+### Create a parameter file

 To get started, create a file describing the sampling ranges for the parameters in the model.
-Parameter files should be created with 3 columns, name, lower bound, and upper bound, e.g.:
+Parameter files should be created with 3 columns: `[name, lower bound, upper bound]`:
 ```
 P1 0.0 1.0
 P2 0.0 5.0
 ...etc.
 ```

-Note that lines beginning with `#` will be treated as comments and ignored.
+Lines beginning with `#` will be treated as comments and ignored.

-#### Generate sample
+### Generate samples

-From the **command line**:
+From the command line:
 ```
 python -m SALib.sample.saltelli \
      -n 1000 \